top of page

 • Problems with eating -- under-eating or over-eating to cope with the pain... and more.

 In providing a safe, nurturing environment in which to express their feelings about the traumatic events.
-I help children aged 12-17 years old resolve their traumas and get their lives back on track.
+I help children aged 12-19 years old resolve their traumas and get their lives back on track.
 This can be done through talk, play, or art therapy.
+Additionally, I've found that EMDR therapy often helps them cope better.

 If you know a child or adolescent who could use my assistance and are in a legal position to get them help (you're their legal guardian, parent or caregiver), please call me at 661-233-6771.
-Let's make sure the next generation of people has less reason to be upset, worried and depressed.
+Therapy for teens and tweens can help them heal and ensure that the next generation of people has less reason to be upset, worried and depressed.

 bottom of page